ENVIRONMENTAL SUSTAINABILITY

 To directly address public concerns over electromagnetic fields, FET continues to participate in the "Base Station Work Group" formed by the Taiwan Telecommunications Industry Development Association (TTIDA), whose membership include the NCC and fellow telecom operators.
 FET also continues to advocate and communicate on the issue of electromagnetic fields as a way of reducing safety and health concerns from the public on electromagnetic fields from base stations.

-Base Station Management Regulations
+Base Station Management Regulations and Community Impact Assessment

 Electromagnetic wave